icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [awwwards.](https://www.awwwards.com/) - [Top websites] A showcase of all the best-designed websites (voted on by designers).
   * [Behance](https://www.behance.net/) - [Design showcase] A place where designers showcase their work.
 Filterable with categories for UI/UX projects.
   * [dribbble](https://dribbble.com/) - [Design showcase] Unique design inspiration, generally not from real applications.
-  * [Landings](https://landings.dev/) - [Web Screenshots] Find the best landing pages for your design inspiration based on your preference.
+  * [Landings](https://landings.dev/) - [Web screenshots] Find the best landing pages for your design inspiration based on your preference.
+  * [Lapa Ninja](https://www.lapa.ninja/) - [Landing page / UI KIts / Web screenshots] Lapa Ninja is a gallery featuring the best 6025 landing page examples, free books for designers and free UI kits from around the web.
   * [LovelyLanding.net](https://www.lovelylanding.net/) - [Landing Page Designs] Frequently updated landing page screenshots.
 Includes Desktop, Tablet, and Mobile screenshots.
   * [Mobbin](https://mobbin.design/) - [Mobile screenshots] Save hours of UI & UX research with our library of 50,000+ fully searchable mobile app screenshots.
   * [Mobile Patterns](https://www.mobile-patterns.com/) - [Mobile screenshots] A design inspirational library featuring the finest UI UX Patterns (iOS and Android) for designers, developers, and product makers to reference.
+  * [Page Flows](https://pageflows.com/) - [Mobile / web videos and screenshots] Videos of full flows across many mobile and web apps.
+Also includes screenshots.
+Highly searchable and indexed.
   * [Screenlane](https://screenlane.com/) - [Mobile screenshots] Get inspired and keep up with the latest web & mobile app UI design trends.
 Filterable by pattern and app.
   * [scrnshts](https://scrnshts.club/) - [Mobile screenshots] A hand-picked collection of the finest app store design screenshots.
-  * [UI Garage](https://uigarage.net/) - [Mobile and web screenshots] Daily UI inspiration & patterns for designers and developers to find inspiration, tools, and the best resources for your project.
+  * [UI Garage](https://uigarage.net/) - [Mobile / web screenshots] Daily UI inspiration & patterns for designers and developers to find inspiration, tools, and the best resources for your project.
   * [Refero](https://refero.design/) - [Web screenshots] Tagged and searchable collection of design references from great web applications.
-  * [Lapa Ninja](https://www.lapa.ninja/) - [Landing page / UI KIts / Web screenshots] Lapa Ninja is a gallery featuring the best 6025 landing page examples, free books for designers and free UI kits from around the web.